jlindeloef/onstage-music-school/README.md

 ### Testing
 + I tested the site, and it works in different web browsers: Chrome, Firefox, and Microsoft Edge.
-+ On mobile devices, I tested the my site on a Samsung Galaxy S23 Ultra with the Samsung browser and an iPhone SE with the Safari browser.
++ On mobile devices, I tested the my site on a Samsung Galaxy A13 with the Samsung browser and an iPhone SE with the Safari browser.
 + I confirmed that the site is responsive and functions on different screen sizes using the devtools device toolbar.
 + I confirmed that the navigation and the sections Home/About us, Courses and Sign up are readable and easy to understand.
 + I confirmed that the form works: it requires entries in every field, only accepts an email in the email field, and the submit  button works.